byllyfish/finsy/docs/switch_api.md

 # Switch Read/Write API

 The `Switch` class provides the API for interacting with P4Runtime switches.
-You will control a Switch object with a `ready handler` function.
+You will control a Switch object with a "`ready handler`" function.
 The `ready handler` is an async function that is called when the switch is ready to accept commands.

 Your `ready handler` will typically write some control entities to the switch, then